October 2, 2017 | Last updated: October 2, 2023

 PHP delivery overview

-- Compile assets (Gulp/Webpack/Grunt)
+to download dependencies - Compile assets with Webpack/Parcel/Gulp

 I. Keep everything in version control!

-Application source, configuration files, documentation, db migration scripts — all of them should be kept safe and sound in the repo, period.
 Of course, to every rule there are exceptions (especially in IT), which brings us to the second thing:

 II.
 Never store dependencies and compiled apps in version control!